-As their homepage proudly states, Taiwan Head Brewers dedicate their beers to their beautiful country.
-Founded by three local guys who already play a huge part in the country’s thriving craft beer scene, their beer ‘Rain Water’ was voted the World’s Best Experimental Beer in the World Beer Awards 2016.
+As their homepage proudly states, Taiwan Head Brewers dedicate their beers to their beautiful island.
+Founded by three local guys who already play a huge part in the region’s thriving craft beer scene, their beer ‘Rain Water’ was voted the World’s Best Experimental Beer in the World Beer Awards 2016.

 Another new microbrewery starting up this year, Formosa Brewing Co. promises to take on the “old” stalwarts currently dominating the craft beer market.
 These guys are another brewery owned by expats that decided they wanted to share their homebrew skills with the public at large.
-Their plans to launch in late May 2017 are on track, and it shouldn’t be long before their beers are available throughout the country.
+They launched in May 2017, and it shouldn’t be long before their beers are available throughout the island.

 Taihu Brewing was founded with two simple goals; to brew delicious beer, and to share it with good people.
 And with this in mind, the Taipei-based brewery has several taprooms located throughout the city where visitors can sample their many brews fresh from the tap.
 They even have a refurbished vintage Airstream that if beer lovers are lucky enough to find, has 18 taps of the best Taihu beery goodness.